From Plastics to Conceptual Art

 Specific subjects linked to larger research projects are included in the programme in the form of a workshop, a thesis subject or internship project.
 Likewise, participation in conferences and expert meetings is encouraged to introduce the students to the International Network for the Conservation of Contemporary Art (INCCA) as new professionals in the field.

-As of the academic year 2019-2020 new students in contemporary art conservation can choose for a complete learning line in Time Based Media Arts conservation, as part of their specialisation in conservation of Contemporary Art.
+Students in contemporary art conservation can choose for a complete learning line in Time Based Media Arts conservation, as part of their specialisation in conservation of Contemporary Art.